David, Panama

 What do expats in David appreciate most about the local culture?

 "Expats in David often appreciate the warm and welcoming nature of the local people, who are known for their friendliness and hospitality.
 They also enjoy the relaxed pace of life, which is a stark contrast to the hustle and bustle of many Western cities.
 The rich cultural heritage, which is reflected in local traditions, festivals, music, and cuisine, is another aspect that expats find appealing.
 Many expats also appreciate the strong sense of community and family values that are deeply ingrained in the local culture.
 The cost of living is also relatively low, which allows for a comfortable lifestyle.
-Lastly, the natural beauty of the surrounding landscapes, including beaches, mountains, and forests, is highly valued by expats living in David, Panama," said one expat who made the move to David.
+Lastly, the natural beauty of the surrounding landscapes, including beaches, mountains, and forests, is highly valued by expats living in David, Panama," wrote a member in David.

 What do expats find most challenging?

 "Expats in David often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The slower pace of life can also be a challenge for those accustomed to a more fast-paced, punctual environment.
 Additionally, the heat and humidity can be difficult to adjust to, especially for those from cooler climates.
 The local cuisine, while delicious, can be a challenge for some expats due to its heavy reliance on rice, beans, and meat.
-Lastly, navigating the local bureaucracy can be a challenge, as it often involves a lot of paperwork and processes can be slow," said one expat who made the move to David.
+Lastly, navigating the local bureaucracy can be a challenge, as it often involves a lot of paperwork and processes can be slow," remarked one expat living in David, Panama.

 Is there a lot of crime in David?